ruano-a/protein_software/README.md

 A code editor, first named Protein then Lantern, coded in Java, allowing to graft homemade modules.
 These modules can access an API.

+The master branch might be updated, for the origin version, check the branch "origin_version"